debops/debops/docs/ansible-integration.rst

   provider of the CA certificate for a given service.

 ``ansible_local.pki.known_realms``
-  List which contains names of all PKI realms that might be present of a given remote host.
+  List which contains names of all PKI realms that might be present on a given remote host.
 Contents of the list are never removed, only appended.
 This list can be used to check on the Ansible playbook/role level if a given PKI realm is available to be used.